 How do I upgrade my MySQL 5.7 database to MySQL 8?

 A MySQL upgrade is done by exporting the existing database, creating a new MySQL 8 database, and importing the exported data into it.
-Then, update the database details in your application's configuration file.
+Then, adjust the database details in your application's configuration file.

-Warning: Changes to databases and configuration files can cause your website to become inaccessible.
+Warning: Changes to databases and configuration files can cause your website to become unavailable.
 Make a full backup of your website and database before starting.

 Note: This guide differs depending on the system (CloudPit or Control Panel).
 Use the appropriate section.

-If you wish, we can perform the upgrade as part of our Premium Services.
+If desired, we can perform the upgrade as part of our Premium Services.

 Table of Contents